FOSD/FOSD2018/pages/index.md

 There will be a flat registration fee that covers your stay, all meals, and the social event on Tuesday afternoon.
 We will try to organize some drinks at cost price for the evenings.
 We will organize hotel reservation and payment centrally, covered via the registration fee.

+We expect that most participants will arrive Sunday morning (or stay after ICSE and rest for one day) and that depart Thursday morning.

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=12wUdM3p8OOwO0XIvDJo-c7W2r9k7f42e" width="640" height="480"></iframe>

 ### Arrival via Rail